North Tampa Leadership

 Find Your TRUE NORTH at North Tampa Christian Academy

 North Tampa President Orton Varona has a strong background in business and educational administration.
 Equipped with a unique history, diverse skill set, and a heart for education, Varona seeks to serve God in a role and environment where he can contribute the greatest amount of value.

-Varona recently immersed himself in the growth and development of a small private school, North Dallas Adventist Academy.
-Under his leadership, the school experienced 10 years of consecutive enrollment growth, acquired and developed a new 5 million dollar school property, and greatly expanded their offerings.
+Varona recently immersed himself in the growth and development of a burgeoning private school, North Dallas Adventist Academy.
+Under his leadership, the school experienced 11 years of consecutive enrollment growth, acquired and developed properties valued in excess of 25 million dollars, and greatly expanded their educational offerings.

 Sandra F. Doran, Ed.D.

 Prior to accepting the challenge as Founding Head of North Tampa, Dr. Sandra Doran served for 15 years as an Associate Superintendent for the Florida Region of the Seventh-day Adventist Educational System helping to oversee 32 schools in the state.
 She has taught on every level from pre-school through college and has served as Head of School for the Montessori School of East Providence, Rhode Island and principal of Cedar Brook School in Rehoboth, MA and Browning Elementary/South Lancaster Academy in MA.
 She has enjoyed supervising student teachers and serving as an adjunct instructor at numerous colleges including Boston University, Tufts University, Lesley University, Providence College and University of Central Florida.
 As an independent consultant, she has spoken to hundreds of audiences, ranging from church groups, schools, and parent organizations to educational conventions and conferences across the United States.